Roger Deakins

 Sir Roger Alexander Deakins ASC, BSC (born 24 May 1949) is an English cinematographer.
-Often regarded as one of the greatest and most influential cinematographers in the history of cinema, he is the recipient of numerous accolades, including two Academy Awards for Best Cinematography and five BAFTA Awards for Best Cinematography.
-He has collaborated multiple times with directors such as the Coen brothers, Sam Mendes, and Denis Villeneuve.
-His best-known works include The Shawshank Redemption (1994), Fargo (1996), O Brother, Where Art Thou?
-(2000), A Beautiful Mind (2001), Skyfall (2012), Sicario (2015), Blade Runner 2049 (2017), and 1917 (2019), the last two of which earned him Academy Awards.
+Regarded as one of the greatest and most influential cinematographers in cinema history, he is the recipient of numerous accolades, including two Academy Awards for Best Cinematography and five BAFTA Awards for Best Cinematography.
+He has collaborated multiple times with directors such as the Coen brothers, Sam Mendes, Michael Radford, and Denis Villeneuve.
+Some of his best-known works include The Shawshank Redemption (1994), Fargo (1996), O Brother, Where Art Thou?
+(2000), A Beautiful Mind (2001), No Country for Old Men (2007), True Grit (2010), Skyfall (2012), Sicario (2015), Blade Runner 2049 (2017), and 1917 (2019), the last two of which earned him Academy Awards.

 An alumnus of the National Film and Television School, Deakins was named and serves as an Honorary Fellow of the school in recognition of his "outstanding contribution[s] to ...
 British film".
 He is a member of the British Society of Cinematographers and the American Society of Cinematographers, and in 2011 received a Lifetime Achievement Award from the latter organization.
-Deakins was bestowed a CBE by the Palace for his services to film in 2013, and was knighted as a Knight Bachelor in the 2021 New Year Honours.
+Deakins was bestowed a CBE by the Palace for his services to film in 2013, and knighted in the 2021 New Year Honours.

 Early life and education

-Deakins was born in Torquay in the English county of Devon.
+Deakins was born on 24 May 1949, in Torquay, Devon.
 His father ran a construction company, while his mother was an actress and amateur painter.
 Deakins attended Torquay Boys' Grammar School.
 He took up painting from a young age, and subsequently enrolled in the Bath Academy of Art in Bath, Somerset, where he studied graphic design.
 While studying in Bath, Deakins developed a passion for photography; he cited the photographer Roger Mayne, a guest lecturer at the academy, as a major source of inspiration.

 After college, Deakins applied to the newly opened National Film School, but was denied admission as his photography was considered not "filmic" enough.
 He spent the following year wandering the countryside, photographing rural life in North Devon, before finally being admitted to the National Film School in 1972.
 Director Michael Radford was one of Deakins's schoolmates.